 - Completed bank standing order mandate (only one per property is required.)

-- Cleared funds will be required to cover the first month’s rent, the deposit and any outstanding fees.
+- Cleared funds will be required to cover the first month’s rent and the deposit.
 Exact monies are required, as we are not always able to offer change.
 Banker’s drafts are acceptable but we are unable to accept personal cheques unless there is time to clear the cheque prior to the start of the tenancy (currently 10 working days).

 - If there are significant delays between the date of your references being received and the start of the tenancy you may be asked to sign the agreement and return it to us with part payment of the first month’s rent, normally 50% of one month’s rent.
 Upon receipt we will exchange your contract, with a contract signed by the landlord.
 This procedure of exchanging contracts, together with the payment of consideration, (50% of one month’s rent), makes the contract legally binding on both parties.